 5. Netflix Roulette API

-Netflix Roulette APITrack this API returns a random Netflix title based on the user's input.
+Netflix Roulette API returns a random Netflix title based on the user's input.
 Input options include the desired title's genre, rating, and whether it is a movie or a TV show.
 Developers can access the Netflix Roulette Database, containing information about the titles in Netflix's database, programmatically via API.